simonyipeter/ESP32-camera-face-detection-with-python/README.md

 Hopefully there is a PIR on this board, so it only sends image, when motian was detected.

-Face ---> PIR && T-camera ESP32 --- Image in UDP packets ---> python server
+Face ---> T-camera ESP32 with PIR ----- Image in UDP packets -----> python server

-Face ---- PIR && T-camera ESP32 <--- Message in UDP packets  --- python server
+Face ---- T-camera ESP32 with PIR <--- Control message in UDP packets  --- python server

 This scenario is much slower than face detection on ESP32, but precise and versatile